Paul-1437/Named_data_Analyzer/README.txt

 -The amount of data
 -The middle of the data (mean, median and mode)
--The spread of the data (minimum, Q1, median, Q3,  maximum and interquartile range*) -The most frequent category(or categories, when there are less than three)
+-The spread of the data (minimum, Q1, median, Q3,  maximum and interquartile range*) -The most frequent category(or categories, when there are less than 10)

 The feature of this program
 -No need to input the amount of data